mouse-reeve/kyranides/03_book_1.md

 wheel, and holding a Rod.
-And other two immaculate Pearls, being on each side not engraven, and put in the _Cesius_; so that in all there are thirteen Stones nxt in Golden Cases, and so sewed in a ligature, that they may not be seen by the Crowd.
+And other two immaculate Pearls, being on each side not engraven, and put in the _Cesius_; so that in all there are thirteen Stones fixt in Golden Cases, and so sewed in a ligature, that they may not be seen by the Crowd.
 And there is a twofold holy ligature, and it follows: Another
-Stone may be carried, hung about the neck, which is called {G} i. e.
+Stone may be carried, hung about the neck, which is called [Σεληνίτης](http://lsj.translatum.gr/wiki/%CF%83%CE%B5%CE%BB%CE%B7%CE%BD%CE%AF%CF%84%CE%B7%CF%82) i. e.
 Lunar
 Stone, in which the Encrease of the Moon and its Divinity appears.
 And let it have a
 Moon engraven, and underneath the Stone